 2. The purification or killing of microorganisms through chemical or non-chemical methods.

 The team at Perry’s Pump Repair has been focusing on your family’s water safety for over 30 years.
+We are experts at providing you and your family with safe drinking water.

 If you are questioning the safety of your water, or if your water has become cloudy or developed an odd taste/smell, choose a business that is trusted throughout Florida for water treatment selection and installation.
 Call Perry’s today for a free water test and we will help you determine the perfect solution for your needs and even offer to finance well-qualified buyers.